Loan to Cost and Loan to Value

-Loan to Cost Definition – loan to cost, or LTC, is a metric in commercial real estate that measures the ratio between the total loan amount and ‘cost’ of the project.
-Cost is either used as construction cost or purchase price.
-For example, the loan to cost of a $10,000 construction project with a $7,000 loan is 70% LTC ($7,000 divided by $10,000).
-Similarly, a burrower who wants $40,000 hard money loan to purchase a property that costs $45,000 will have a loan to cost of 88.8%.
+Loan to Cost Defined – LTC is a metric in commercial real estate that measures the ratio between the total loan amount and total cost of the project.
+Cost is either used as construction costs or purchase price, depending on the deal.
+For example, the loan to cost for a $10,000 construction project with $7,000 in financing is 70% ($7,000 divided by $10,000).
+Similarly, a burrower purchasing a new home for $3,000,000 with only 10% ($30,000) down will have a LTC of 90%.

-Loan to Value Definition – loan to value, or LTV, is a metric in commercial real estate that measures the ratio between the total loan amount and fair market value of the project.
-For example, a loan to value of a building worth $200,000 and a loan of $150,000 has an LTV of 75% ($150,000 divided by $200,000).
+Loan to Value – LTV is a metric in commercial real estate that measures the ratio between the total loan amount and fair market value of the project.
+For example, a loan to value of a building worth $200,000 and a loan of $150,000 has an LTV of 75% (150,000 divided by 200,000).

-Lenders use both metrics to measure risk – the higher the percentage the higher the risk to the lender.
-If a property is purchased at 60% LTV, it is safer than 80% LTV, because the burrower has injected more equity (cash) to the purchase price, indicated better financial strength.
+Lenders use both to measure risk – the higher the percentage the higher the risk to the lender.
+If a property is purchased at 60% LTV, it is safer than 80%, because the burrower has injected more cash into the deal – indicating better financial strength.

 Loan to cost and loan to value indicate a level of risk to the lender – a higher percentage indicates a greater risk because the burrower has less equity interest in the project.